carla-mb/carla-mb/README.md

 ## About Me

-I'm a web developer with 2+ years of experience, focused on frontend design, usability, and user experience.
-Always curious and excited to learn something new.
+I’m a tech-minded professional with a strong analytical background and experience in web development.
+I enjoy creating efficient, user-friendly solutions and improving processes through logic, structure, and continuous learning.

 ## 💻 My Tech Stack

-This repository showcases a comprehensive overview of the technologies I have used in my projects.
+This repository showcases the technologies I’ve worked with, as well as the tools I’m currently learning or using in personal projects.

 ## 🚀 Frontend Technologies